dwest21/MalDev/Syscalls/README.md

 A small note: Some of the screenshots I used in my explanation come from different articles and papers.
-I will include references at the end to make sure I give credit to the all pages.
+I will include references at the end to give credit where it is due.

 # Defense Evasion 101: Direct and Indirect Syscalls